 Program HE-3.E Accomplishments/Status Delete/Continue/Modify Agricultural Employee Housing.
 Amending zoning ordinance by August 2015.
 The City amended its zoning code in 2014 to comply with the State's agriculture employee housing law.
 Delete, complete Program HE-3.F Accomplishments/Status Delete/Continue/Modify Large Household Housing.
 Offer incentives for the development of rental housing units with three or more bedrooms.
 Incentives may include fee reductions, modifications to development standards and financial incentives.
 Ongoing.
 The City has not received an application for large household rental housing Modify to promote incentives offered for large household development to developers Program HE-3.G Accomplishments/Status Delete/Continue/Modify Emergency Shelters & Transitional/Supportive Housing.
 Amending zoning ordinance to allow transitional and supportive housing in all zones allowing residential uses per SB 2.
 The City amended its zoning ordinance in 2014 to comply with SB 2.
 Modify to address the 2019 requirements of AB 101 (Low Barrier Navigation Centers) Program HE-3.H Accomplishments/Status Delete/Continue/Modify Housing for Special Needs Populations.
 Support the construction of housing and provision of services for special needs residents.
 Ongoing.
 Modify to add regular meetings with local government agencies that serve special needs populations to better understand needs, funding and potential development opportunities.
 Review Zoning Ordinance to ensure unnecessary regulatory constraints are removed to ensure "by right supportive housing" in all allowable zones.
-When constraints extend beyond allowable zones, determine how supportive housing projects can be prioritized for expedited review, rezones and entitlements.
+When constraints extend beyond allowable zones, determine how supportive housing projects can be prioritized for expedited review, rezones and entitlements. zones, detern supportive housing can be prior expedited review

 Goal: HE-4, Equal Housing Opportunity. households to obtain housing.
-Ensure that discrimination is no Policy: HE-4.A: Promote housing opportumarital status, ancestry, national s of race, religion, sex,

-Program HE-4.A Accomplishments/Status Delete/Continue/Modify?
-Housing Discrimination and Housing Equal Opportunity.
+Ensure that discrimination is no ot a factor in the ability of Policy: HE-4.A: Promote housing opportunities for all persons regardless of race, religion, sex, marital status, ancestry, national origin, or color.
+Program HE-4.A Accomplishments/Status Delete/Continue/Modify Housing Discrimination and Housing Equal Opportunity.
 Coordinate and refer interested persons to appropriate oversight agencies.
-Ongoing Modify to address requirements of AB 686 Goal: HE-5, Natural Resources and Energ resources and energy in housing p - - onservation of natural Policy: HE-5.A: Encourage the reduction of in the development of housing thr standards.
-Program HE-5.A Accomplishments/Status Delete/Continue/Modify?
+Ongoing Modify to address requirements of AB 686 Goal: HE-5, Natural Resources and Energ y Conservation.
+Promote the c onservation of natural resources and energy in housing p Policy: HE-5.A: Encourage the reduction of the development of housing the standards. - Program HE-5.A Accomplishments/Status Delete/Continue/Modify?
 Implement State Energy Conservation Standards.
 The Building Department will continue to be responsible for implementing the State's energy conservation standards.
 The City adopted the 2019 California Green Building Standards Code.
 As of 1/1/20, the City requires all new residential construction to include facilities for solar energy per state law.
 Continue Policy: HE-5.B: Promote new housing con effective, and has weatherproofing Program Accomplishments/Status Delete/Continue/Modify?
 Energy Conservation and Assistance Programs.
 Promote energy conservation and assistance programs offered by local utilities and government agencies.
 Ongoing Modify